Finding a Research Project and Mentor

 Identify Potential Research Projects and Mentors

 Research projects can either be faculty-initiated or self-initiated—you might help a faculty member with his or her research, or a faculty mentor might guide you on a research project of your own creation.

 Working on a faculty-initiated project gives you the chance to help a faculty member on his or her research project.
-A great resource for finding faculty-initiated projects is the Research Opportunities page, which lists various open SRP research projects.
+A great resource for finding faculty-initiated projects is the Undergraduate Research Portal, which lists various open SRP research projects.
 In addition, you could ask your professors and TAs about available research opportunities.